Enny Romero

-Enny Manuel Romero Hernandez (born January 24, 1991) is a Dominican professional baseball pitcher who is a free agent.
+Enny Manuel Romero Hernandez (born January 24, 1991) is a Dominican professional baseball pitcher for the Toros de Tijuana of the Mexican League.
 He has previously played in Major League Baseball (MLB) for the Tampa Bay Rays, Washington Nationals, Pittsburgh Pirates, and Kansas City Royals, and in Nippon Professional Baseball (NPB) for the Chunichi Dragons.

 Professional career

 Tampa Bay Rays

 Romero represented the Rays at the 2012 All-Star Futures Game.
 He was added to the Rays' 40-man roster on November 20, 2012.
 Romero was called up to start against the Baltimore Orioles on September 22, 2013.
 After spending the entirety of the 2014 season in the minor leagues, Romero returned to major league action in the 2015 season as a reliever, pitching 30 innings for the Rays on the year.
 Starting the 2016 season, Romero retired 17 consecutive batters across relief appearances to set a franchise record for the Rays.
 Romero notched his first career save on August 25, 2016, striking out slugger David Ortiz to seal a Rays victory over the division rival Boston Red Sox.
-In total, Romero pitched to a 5.27 ERA over 80⅓ innings with the Rays across three seasons, exhibiting a high walk rate of about five batters per nine innings.
+In total, Romero pitched to a 5.27 ERA over 80 1/3 innings with the Rays across three seasons, exhibiting a high walk rate of about five batters per nine innings.